 Imagine that you’ve launched an ad campaign in social media, in contextual advertisements, and on partner websites.
 Afterwards, you’ve got new clients.
 How do you measure whether you’ve spent enough, too little, or too much money on advertisements?
 How do you find out what channels have brought the biggest number of customers?

-To measure the effectiveness of ad campaigns you’ve launched, you should calculate how much you’ve spent on acquiring each single customer.
+To measure the effectiveness of ad campaigns you’ve launched, you should calculate how much you’ve spent on acquiring each customer.
 You can also calculate the number of those who got interested in your product or brand.

 A person who completed a desired action is called a lead, and the money spent to motivate that user for completing that action are called cost per lead, or CPL.

 Why do you need to calculate the cost per lead?

 The CPL directly influences the customer acquisition cost (CAC), or cost associated with a user who has already made a purchase.
 When you know how much you spent on acquiring a customer and how much profit this customer brought to your company, you can define the most effective lead generation channels.

 The more expensive the product, the longer it takes for a customer to make a buying decision.
 You can influence that decision by, for example, telling more details about your products in emails.
 Then, the CAC will also include the cost of the advertisement which helped you include that customer to your mailing list.